 iPhone 14 cameras

-We’ve haven't heard a lot about the cameras of the iPhone 14 so far, but there are some interesting rumors.
+We’re starting to hear some more about the iPhone 14 cameras, and the rumors are getting pretty interesting.
 One report from Apple analyst Ming-Chi Kuo tips a 48MP main sensor for the iPhone 14 Pro models, which would be a big jump from the 12MP camera on the iPhone 13.
 TrendForce, a Taiwanese research firm, backs up the 48MP main camera rumor, suggesting that megapixels matter once more to Apple — at least when it comes to the company's Pro phones.

 Whatever turns out to be accurate, a bigger main sensor will be welcome.
 But we're particularly interested in an improved telephoto lens, as the iPhone lags behind the likes of the Samsung Galaxy S21.
 In fact, it would be rather neat if Apple drew inspiration from the Galaxy S21 Ultra and opted for a secondary telephoto camera with something like a 10x optical zoom.

-One Apple patent points to Apple working on a periscope-style zoom camera, which could make its way to the iPhone 14, or at least the Pro models.
+One Apple patent points to Apple working on a periscope-style zoom camera (opens in new tab), which could make its way to the iPhone 14, or at least the Pro models.
 However, Ming-Chi Kuo now says the periscope camera won't appear until the iPhone 15 in 2023.

 iPhone 14 specs, battery life and charging